People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 Smart homes operate more efficiently and respond to usage patterns to monitor things like heating and ventilation.
 They also allow you to automate domestic tasks, like laundry or restocking your fridge.

-Smart homes have enhanced security and video surveillance monitoring, which notifies the homeowners of any potential dangers, such as a fire or an intrusion.
+Smart homes have enhanced security and video surveillance monitoring, which notifies homeowners of any potential dangers, such as a fire or an intrusion.
 These systems can also summon emergency response if needed.

 Connected Cars (7%)

 Connected cars link drivers and their environment to improve the driving experience.
-The driver can be informed of road conditions, weather, and hazards, as well as given suggested routes to avoid the difficulties.
+The driver can be informed of road conditions, weather, and hazards, as well as given suggested routes to avoid difficulties.

 In fleet operations, the fleet manager can be informed of the location of every fleet vehicle using GPS monitoring.